mangoejuice/manav-run/pages/2024-03-03-wash-heights-5k/index.md

 I left my bag in a very muddy dropoff area and stretched out my calves on the curb.

 ### Race
 This course was immediately hilly, but manageable since I was fresh.
-Mile 2 through the loop in Fort Tryon Park was tough, but the views were pretty awesome.
+Mile two through the loop in Fort Tryon Park was tough, but the views were pretty awesome.

 The last mile definitely hurt, but I had come in with the goal to not stop at all.
 I took the uphills on the way back slowly, and made it up on the downhills.